jonathan1440/Get-Weather-Data/README.md

      - I bought it from adafruit, which is now selling microSDs with NOOBS v2.1: https://www.adafruit.com/product/1583
    - I'm using an HDMI monitor and wireless USB mouse and keyboard to control the GUI on the RPi.
      - The mouse and keyboard are something like this: https://www.amazon.com/Logitech-MK270-Wireless-Keyboard-Mouse/dp/B00BP5KOPA
-     - It is possible to do this whole thing by SSHing into the pi, but I'm too visual.
+     - It is possible to do this whole thing by SSHing into the pi, but I'm too visual to feel comfortable doing that.
 Although I run the scripts through SSH now that I've finished, I set it up using the GUI.
+     - If you need to use only an SSH connection, you can download WinSCP to transfer files from your windows machine to the RPi over an SSH connection: https://winscp.net/download/WinSCP-5.11.3-Setup.exe
    - Although my RPi has 4 USB ports, I could have done it with 2:
      - One for the wireless USB keyboard and mouse
      - One to connect with the AcuRite sensor
- 3. If you need to use an SSH connection, you can download WinSCP to transfer files from your windows machine to the RPi over an SSH connection: https://winscp.net/download/WinSCP-5.11.3-Setup.exe

-**Instructions:**
+####**Instructions:**
 The first step, obviously, is to plug everything in.
 The USB port on the AcuRite is under the panel you have to take off to replace the batteries.
 Plug in the USB cord that comes with the AcuRite to both that port and a USB port on the RPi.